aruppen/xwot-devices/README.md

 # xWoT Devices

-This repository hosts the following resources for xWoT devices.:
+This repository hosts the following resources for the xWoT devices:
  * RESTful API servers
  * firmwares
  * schematic files